LunarG/gfxreconstruct/CONTRIBUTING.md

 ## **License and Copyrights**

-All contributions made to the GFXReconstruct repository are LunarG branded and as such, any new files need to have the Apache 2.0 style license and copyright included.
+All contributions made to the GFXReconstruct repository are LunarG branded and as such, any new files need to have the MIT license and copyright included.
 Please see an existing file in this repository for an example.

-All contributions made to the LunarG repositories are to be made under the Apache 2.0 license and any new files need to include this license and any applicable copyrights.
+All contributions made to the LunarG repositories are to be made under the MIT license and any new files need to include this license and any applicable copyrights.

 You can include your individual copyright after any existing copyrights.